zainibeats/truefa-py/docs/FAQ.md

 Use option 5 from the main menu to export your encrypted vault.
 Keep this exported file secure, as it contains all your tokens (though they remain encrypted).

 ### How do I use Docker with TrueFA-Py?
-Our Docker implementation provides a secure, isolated environment:
+Our Docker implementation provides a secure, isolated environment for running TrueFA-Py:

-1. Build the image: `docker build -t truefa-py .`
-2. Run with volumes: `docker run -it --rm -v /path/to/vault:/home/truefa/.truefa -v /path/to/images:/app/images truefa-py`
+- For detailed Docker installation and usage instructions, see the [Docker section in the README](../README.md#docker)
+- The Docker implementation supports both quick non-persistent runs and persistent storage using Docker volumes
-3. QR code images should be placed in your mapped images directory
+- Place your QR code images in the mapped `images` folder for easy access within the container
-4. Vault data will persist in your mapped vault directory
+- Vault data is stored in a Docker volume named `truefa-vault` for persistence between container runs
+- Environment variables configure the data directory paths inside the container

 ### Can I transfer my tokens to another device?
 Yes, export your vault from the first device and then copy the exported file to the second device.
 You can then import it using the appropriate commands.